Human rights and labour practices

 Own operations

 In Sampo Group’s own operations, issues such as privacy, discrimination, and healthy and safe working conditions have been identified as key human rights risk areas.
-These risks are mitigated through human rights and HR policies which all employees have a responsibility to comply with, as well as mandatory and voluntary training on the topic and awareness raising events.
+These risks are mitigated, among others, through human rights and HR policies which all employees have a responsibility to comply with, as well as mandatory and voluntary training on the topic and awareness raising events.

 Sampo Group respects employees’ freedom of association, and the company’s business processes are designed to ensure equal treatment regardless of unionisation, based on employees’ constitutional rights.
-All employment conditions, whether they are covered by a collective agreement or not, are largely regulated by local labour legislation and apply to all employees.
+The terms of bargaining agreements apply to most employees (excluding top management) even if they are not formally covered by the agreements.

-Sampo Group strives for a constructive and trustful dialogue with employees and their elected representatives with the purpose of developing the company and safeguarding the correct treatment of all employees.
-Forums for dialogue include, for example, leader-employee discussions, work environment councils, meetings with union representatives, exit interviews, and bi-annual employee engagement surveys.
+Sampo Group engages regularly and directly with employees and their representatives to gain insight into employees’ perspectives, gather feedback, and identify development needs.
+Forums for dialogue include, for example, leader-employee discussions, work environment councils, meetings with union representatives, exit interviews, and employee engagement surveys.
+In addition, employees can raise concerns through internal reporting and whistleblowing channels.

 Customers